 FAQ: Working Part-Time and the Age Pension

 Can I work and still receive the full Age Pension?
-Yes, if your total assessable income remains below the income free area.
-For a single pensioner, the Work Bonus means you can earn up to $518 per fortnight in employment income ($300 Work Bonus plus $218 free area) before your pension reduces at all.
-Couples can earn more in combined terms.
+Yes, if your total assessable income stays below the income free area.
+For a single pensioner, the Work Bonus means you can earn up to $518 a fortnight in employment income ($300 Work Bonus plus $218 free area) before your pension reduces at all.
+Couples have higher combined thresholds.

 How much can I earn before my pension reduces?
-A single pensioner can earn up to $518 per fortnight in employment income before any reduction, thanks to the Work Bonus.
+A single pensioner can earn up to $518 a fortnight in employment income before any reduction.
 Above that, the pension reduces at 50 cents per dollar of assessable income.
-Income free areas and rates are current as at 20 March 2026 from Services Australia.
+Figures are current as at 20 March 2026 from Services Australia.

 What is the Work Bonus and how does the bank work?
-The Work Bonus exempts the first $300 per fortnight of employment income per person from the income test.
-If you do not work in a given fortnight, the unused $300 accumulates in a bank that can reach a maximum of $11,800.
-This banked amount is then drawn down when you do work, sheltering that income from the pension test.
+The Work Bonus exempts the first $300 a fortnight of employment income per person from the income test.
+If you don’t work, the unused $300 builds up in a bank that can reach $11,800.
+That banked amount is drawn down when you do work, sheltering that income from the pension test.

 Will working affect my super?
-If you are under 75 and your employer is required to pay the Super Guarantee, your super continues growing from employer contributions.
-Working part-time after pension age can therefore simultaneously top up your super while your pension provides a base income.
+If you’re under 75 and your employer is required to pay the Super Guarantee, your super keeps growing through employer contributions.
+Working part-time after pension age can top up your super while the pension provides a base income.

 What happens if I earn too much?
-Your pension reduces under the income test at 50 cents per dollar above the assessable income free area.
-It does not stop abruptly.
-You may still qualify for a part pension, retain your Pensioner Concession Card, and return to a higher pension rate if your income later decreases.
+Your pension reduces at 50 cents per dollar above the income free area.
+It tapers, it doesn’t cut off.
+You may still qualify for a part pension, keep your Pensioner Concession Card, and return to a higher rate later if your income drops.

 Do I have to stop working to get the Age Pension?
-No. You can continue working part-time, casually or on contracts for as long as you choose.
-The Work Bonus and income test are specifically designed to allow this.
+No. You can keep working part-time, casually or on contracts for as long as you like.
+The Work Bonus and income test are designed to allow exactly this.

-What do I need to report to Centrelink when working?
-You must report all employment income to Centrelink, even if the Work Bonus means it does not reduce your payment.
-Report fortnightly through myGov, the Centrelink app, phone or in person.
-Changes in income should be reported promptly to avoid overpayments.
+What do I need to report to Centrelink?
+All employment income, even if the Work Bonus means it doesn’t reduce your payment.
+Report fortnightly through myGov, the Centrelink app, by phone, or in person.
+Update Centrelink promptly when your income changes.

 What to Do Next

-Working part-time and receiving the Age Pension is not just allowed, it is one of the most financially sensible ways to transition into full retirement.
-The Work Bonus makes part-time employment particularly attractive for pensioners, and combining modest employment income with the pension often produces a significantly higher total income than either source alone.
+Working part-time while receiving the Age Pension isn’t just allowed.
+For a lot of Australians, it’s one of the most sensible ways to ease into full retirement.
+The Work Bonus tilts the maths heavily in favour of employment income, and combining a part pension with modest wages often produces a meaningfully higher total income than either alone.